jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 ## Introduction

 While working on the templates of the latest websites I developed with [Craft CMS](http://buildwithcraft.com/), I found myself manipulating [ElementCriteriaModel](http://buildwithcraft.com/docs/templating/elementcriteriamodel) objects with [Twig](http://twig.sensiolabs.org/) rather frequently.
-It saved me a lot of time and efforts and made my templates easier to read.

 It is a very simple technique but one that is quite flexible and can be used in a wide variety of contexts to solve common problems.
 Here are the basic steps: